 Ease of Implementation

 The last major con about Volusion is implementation.
 I’ve touched on this in several points, but overall it’s simply not very straightforward to get stuff implemented in Volusion – especially if you aren’t web savvy.
 Even right of the bat, getting the SSL installed correctly can be a challenge.
 From an audit of even Volusion’s featured customers – even they can’t get the SSL installed correctly.

 And this theme continues through to design, technical SEO, and analytics implementation.
 It’s tough to just get stuff in.
 If you are a website that has development resources, it’s fine…but then I’d also question why you aren’t running your own custom store on your own hosting.
 If you are a DIYer or small business, the whole point of choosing an all-inclusive platform is to have a “click, click, done” setup – and the freedom to make edits without developer help.
 DIY implementation is a major con of Volusion.

 Volusion Review Conclusion

-If you are anyone else, especially a DIYer, then I’d recommend avoiding Volusion and looking at Shopify (see their plans here; see my review here) or Bigcommerce (see their plans here; my review here) for hosted platforms.
+If you have marketing or design features as a priority, then I’d recommend looking at Shopify (get their free trial here; see my review here) or BigCommerce (get their free trial here; my review here) for hosted platforms.